alpertuna/react-lens/README.md

 # react-lens
 Angular like simple and quick data filter / formatter to show for React.

-react-lens is under development now, It is time to contribute :blush:
+> `react-lens` is under development now, It is time to contribute :blush:.
+>
+> If you have created your own lens and you think it is useful that should be built-in lens, then open pull-request now :zap:.

 Table of Content
 ================